MARTINEATISHY/NyeshNeatIsh-SYS/README.md

 call me Hwang or nyesh/Murthye (or any characters i kin!), nicknames freely accepted.
 /\
 \/
+it/its/he/him/se/fox/wolf pronouns. they/them or any xe/ze/je/we+more pronouns AREN'T acceptable. no.

+^
 (Please go see my xtwitter/reentry[S] for important cases...)

 INNTTT PLSS and C+h too!! <33 ❤️‍🩹❤️‍🩹